Robert Louis Stevenson (1850-1894)

 Introduction & Biography

 "Robert Louis Stevenson."
-An encyclopedia-type introduction to Stevenson, from The Poetry Foundation.
+An excellent brief introduction to Robert Louis Stevenson, covering his life and his major works.
+The Poetry Foundation.

 "Robert Louis Stevenson."
 A brief introduction to Stevenson, from the Academy of American Poets.

 "'Man is not truly one, but truly two': duality in Robert Louis Stevenson's Strange Case of Dr Jekyll and Mr Hyde."
 Discovering Literature: Romantics and Victorians, from the British Library.

 "Robert Louis Stevenson."
 Articles on Stevenson's techniques, themes, biography, and the Victorian background.
 The Victorian Web, ed.
 George Landow.